Ozame/agi-industry/README.md

-# agi-industry
+# AGI - Industry 4.0
-Material for the article on AGI and Industry 4.0 for ISM-21
+Material for the article on AGI and Industry 4.0 for ISM-21.

+@authors Samu Kumpulainen & Vagan Terziyan, 2021